BE-RAN: Blockchain-enabled Open RAN for 6G with DID and Privacy-Preserving Communication: Blockchain-enabled RAN

 \subsection{Entities and Functions}

-The service has three primary parts: UE, RAN elements, and BC node, which is integrated with UE and RAN elements.
-The BC node in the RAN is slightly different and more potent than the one in UE, but they are the same distributed ledger with blockchain protocols.
-The RAN elements are detailed with RU, DU, and CU explanations below.
+BE-RAN consists of three primary components: UE, RAN elements, and BC nodes.
+The BC nodes in RAN elements are more powerful than those in UEs, but all use the same distributed ledger with blockchain protocols.

-\begin{itemize} \item UE: defined as any UE with potential access capability to RAN.
-It runs a light-weight BC node and fully capable of handling the BE-RAN MAC frame, as seen in Fig. \ref{fig:case}, and other BE-RAN defined packets, which are under development.
-A UE knows another UE's BC ADD as a trusted identity, just like the mobile phone number is used in daily life.
-A UE is always with a physical address connected to switches or routers (logically at RAN or physically at any network) if the UE is online.